Australia

 Diversity is resilience

-A community where 90% of workers are in one industry looks stable — right up until that industry contracts.
+A community where 90% of workers are in one industry looks stable until that industry contracts.
 Then everything fails at once.
-Standard indices miss this because they measure volume, not diversity.

-This index measures both.
-A community with moderate employment across five sectors is scored as more resilient than one with high employment concentrated in a single sector.
-The same logic applies to transport options, community organisations, and land use.
+We measure not just how much of something a community has, but how diversified those holdings are.
+Moderate employment across five sectors is more resilient than high employment concentrated in one.
+The same applies to transport options and land use.

 Your Place